Frustration grows over truck backlogs at Texas-Mexico border

 The shutdowns and slowdowns have set off some of widest backlash to date of Abbott's multibillion-dollar border operation, which the two-term governor has made the cornerstone of his administration.
 Texas already has thousands of state troopers and National Guard members on the border and has converted prisons into jails for migrants arrested on state trespassing charges.

 Abbott warned last week that inspections would "dramatically slow" border traffic, but he hasn't addressed the backups or port shutdowns since then.
-His office didn't reply to a message seeking comment left Tuesday.
+His office didn't reply to a message seeking comment left Tuesday, but the governor planned a press conference for Wednesday afternoon in Laredo.

 The disruptions at some of the world's busiest international trade ports could pose economic and political threats to Abbott, who is seeking a third term in November.
 Democrat Beto O'Rourke, the former presidential candidate who is running against Abbott for governor, said during a stop in Pharr on Tuesday that the inspections were doing nothing to halt the flow of migrants and were worsening supply chain issues.